This post may contain affiliate links. Please read our disclosure policy.

 1 wheel brie

-• Make the Whipped Brie: In a food processor, blend the triple cream brie (rind removed) with the cream cheese until smooth.
+• Whipped Brie: Cut the rind off your triple cream brie while cold then bring it to room-temperature.
+Add it to a food processor with cream cheese and process until smooth.
 Divide the mixture into two bowls.

 4 oz triple cream brie, 2 oz cream cheese

-• Add Flavor: In one of the bowls, mix in ¼ cup chopped pistachios and fig jam.
-Spread this mixture on the cut side of the bottom brie slice, then place the top half over it.
-Press gently and, using a butter knife or a spreader, clean up around the edge, smoothing the whipped brie.
-Refrigerate 20 minutes to set.
+• Whipped Filling: In one of the bowls, mix in chopped pistachios and fig jam.
+Place the bottom half of your brie wheel flat and spread it on top.
+Place the other half of the wheel on top.
+Press down gently and, using a butter knife or a spreader, clean up around the edge, smoothing the whipped brie.
+Refrigerate for 20 minutes to set.

 ¼ cup pistachios, 2 tbsp fig jam

-• Finish and Serve: Spread the remaining plain whipped brie from the other bowl on top.
-Garnish with quartered figs (I used 6), a drizzle of honey, chopped chives, flaky salt, and more crushed pistachio.
+• Finish and Serve: Spread the remaining plain whipped brie on top.
+Carefully place the quartered figs on top.
+Drizzle some honey, sprinkle chopped chives, flaky salt, and more crushed pistachio.
 Serve on top of toasted baguettes slices and enjoy!

-2 Fresh figs, 1 drizzle honey, chives, 1 sprinkle flaky salt, 1 tbsp pistachios, baguette slices
+2 fresh figs, 1 drizzle honey, chives, 1 pinch flaky salt, 1 tbsp pistachios, baguette slices

 Kitchen Cam